LiarPrincess/Wroclive-client/README.md

 If you are only interested in specific lines, you can use our filtering functionality.
 You can also save the most frequently used connections for easier access.

+It will also send you push notifications with all of the sudden and unforeseen changes, like when the tree is blocking tram tracks and the replacement-bus was dispatched.

 With Wroclive you will never miss your bus!

 ![AppStore screenshots](https://raw.githubusercontent.com/LiarPrincess/Wroclive-client/main/Design/GitHub/appstore_screens.png)